-I’m excited to announce that today another author is visit Novel Moments.
+I’m excited to announce that today another author is visiting Novel Moments.
 Hazel Statham, the author of For Love of Sarah would like to introduce us to her novel.
 And also to tell us about her typical day as an author and where she gets her inspiration.

 Hazel was also kind enough to bring along some prizes.
 She will be awarding winner's choice of either a Cream Coin Freshwater Pearl necklace or a digital copy of DOMINIC or HIS SHADOWED HEART (international giveaway) to a randomly drawn commenter during the tour, and a Choice of either Rhinestone Crystal Butterfly and Pearl earrings or a digital copy of DOMINIC or HIS SHADOWED HEART (international giveaway) to a randomly drawn host.
 I guess it’s good luck to you and me also.